Basher6079/CDDA-Service-Weapon-Redux/README.md

 ~~For the sake of balance, it spawns exceedingly rarely in Aftershock's weapon-testing facilities.
 When you find it, you have to activate it for it to work.
 After that, you'll be able to change it into its different forms from the "Use Item" menu.~~

 **Basher Edit:** It's currently guaranteed to spawn at the bottom of lab reactors.
 Alternatively, start as Jesse or Dylan Faden.
+If people are interested (or have suggestions) I may rebalance it.

 ## Changing It